High School Student Program

 - Community College Summer Research Program (CC-STEM): Wyoming EPSCoR provides $7,000 to community college faculty for summer research projects in STEM fields that encourage student research.
 More information for the 2014 application process HERE.

 - Community College Transition Program: Community college students in STEM fields transferring to UW can apply for a Transition Award which is a financial stipend and research experience.
-More information about the 2014 application can be found HERE.
+Please note the 2016 is not online at this time.

 Undergraduate Student Programs